MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Bearings/instructions1.md

-# H SDD - Ball Bearings v1
+# H SDD - Bearings v1

 ## Introduction

-Horve Engineering Ltd produce bearings to exacting requirements.
-The quality assurance is carried out manually as so few ball bearnings fail to meet the standard.
-If too many of the ball bearings are too big or too small the batch is melted down and the batch is remade.
+Horve Engineering Ltd produce ball bearings to exacting requirements.
+The quality assurance is carried out manually as so few ball bearings fail to meet the standard.
+If too many are too big or too small the batch is melted down and the batch remade.

 Unfortunately, there is a blip each year when pupils from the local school undertake a week's work experience.
 The number of failures increases and it has become too time consuming to do the quality assurance manually.